Developing techniques to improve the monitoring and management of rangelands for people, livestock, and wildlife

-Dry rangeland systems in Africa are experiencing change, with increasing pressure on land resulting in changes in vegetation structure and function, loss of biodiversity, and reduction in wildlife biomass that all affect the provision of ecosystem service.
+Dry rangeland systems in Africa are experiencing change, with increasing pressure on land resulting in changes in vegetation structure and function, loss of biodiversity, and reduction in wildlife biomass that all affect the provision of ecosystem services.
 Informing the more sustainable management and utilisation of these landscapes requires systems-level thinking and solutions that embody African perspectives, as well as state-of-the-art research tools that enable evidence and assumptions to be tested across scales.
 OPALS activities under this theme aim to provide better insight to decision-makers in communities, land managers and policy makers.

 Example Activities